winglim701/jogged-hours-project/README.md

-# Basic Project
+# Jogged Hour Project
-## Basic Project Structure
+## Basic Java Project

-Default Structure for A Basic Project
+Create an application which asks the user for a their daily jogged hours and display a total of hours logged for the week (7 days).
+The application should give the daily average hours jogged and also signify what type of jogger they are based on the following total jogged hours.

 *Java 7*